Self-Learning Threshold-Based Load Balancing: Introduction

-As it is standard in the load balancing literature, suppose that the execution times of tasks are exponentially distributed, with unit mean, and that tasks arrive as a Poisson process with aggregate intensity equal to the arrival rate scaled by the number of server pools.
-The number of tasks in steady state is Poisson distributed with mean equal to this intensity.
-Thus, a natural and simple load balancing strategy is a threshold policy that assigns incoming tasks to server pools that exhibit a number of tasks smaller than the rounded up arrival rate, if possible.
-In fact, we prove that a policy of this kind is optimal on the fluid scale: in large-scale systems, the fraction of server pools that feature a number of tasks that exceeds or falls short of the rounded up or down arrival rate vanishes over time; we further show that this policy is still optimal on the more fine-grained diffusion scale and only involves a small communication overhead.
-To achieve optimality, however, the threshold must be learnt, since it depends on the overall demand for service, which may be unknown or even time-varying.
-For this purpose, we introduce a control rule for adjusting the threshold in an online fashion, relying solely on the same state information needed to take the dispatching decisions.
+Suppose that the processing times of tasks are exponential with unit mean and that tasks arrive as a Poisson process of intensity $n \lambda$.
+Because all server pools together form an infinite-server system, the total number of tasks in steady state is Poisson with mean $n \lambda$.
+A natural and simple dispatching strategy is a threshold policy that gives the highest priority to server pools with less than $\floor{\lambda}$ tasks and the second highest priority to server pools with less than $\ceil{\lambda}$ tasks.
+In fact, we establish that a policy of this kind is optimal on the \emph{fluid scale}: the fraction of server pools with a number of tasks different from $\floor{\lambda}$ or $\ceil{\lambda}$ vanishes over time in a large $n$ regime.
+We further show that this policy is optimal on the more fine-grained \emph{diffusion scale} and only involves a small implementation overhead.

+However, to achieve optimality, the threshold $\floor{\lambda}$ must be learned, since it depends on the demand for service, which may be unknown or even time-varying.
+For this purpose we introduce a control rule for adjusting the threshold in an online fashion, relying solely on the state information needed to take the dispatching decisions.

-Effectively, our adaptive dispatching rule integrates online resource allocation decisions with demand estimation.
-While these two attributes are evidently intertwined, the online control actions and longer-term estimation rules are typically decoupled and separately studied in the literature.
-The former usually assume perfect knowledge of relevant system parameters, while the latter typically focus on statistical estimation of these parameters.
-In contrast, our policy smoothly blends these two elements and does not rely on an explicit load estimate, but yields an implicit indication as a by-product.
+Effectively, our policy integrates online resource allocation decisions with demand estimation.
+While these two attributes are evidently intertwined, the online control actions and longer-term estimation rules are usually decoupled and studied separately in the literature.
+The former typically assume perfect knowledge of relevant system parameters while the latter tend to focus on statistical estimation of these parameters.
+In contrast, our policy smoothly blends these two elements and does not rely on an explicit estimate of the load $\lambda$, but yields an implicit indication as a by-product.